- Describe the difference between jawless and jawed fishes

 Mammals are vertebrates that have hair and mammary glands used to provide nutrition for their young.
 Certain features of the jaw, skeleton, skin, and internal anatomy are also unique to mammals.
 The presence of hair is one of the key characteristics of a mammal.
 Although it is not very extensive in some groups, such as whales, hair has many important functions for mammals.
 Mammals are endothermic, and hair provides insulation by trapping a layer of air close to the body to retain metabolic heat.
 Hair also serves as a sensory mechanism through specialized hairs called vibrissae, better known as whiskers.
 These attach to nerves that transmit touch information, which is particularly useful to nocturnal or burrowing mammals.
 Hair can also provide protective coloration.

 Mammalian skin includes secretory glands with various functions.
 Sebaceous glands produce a lipid mixture called sebum that is secreted onto the hair and skin for water resistance and lubrication.
 Sebaceous glands are located over most of the body.
 Sudoriferous glands produce sweat and scent, which function in thermoregulation and communication, respectively.
 Mammary glands produce milk that is used to feed newborns.
-While male monotremes and eutherians possess mammary glands, male marsupials do not.
+While male and female monotremes and eutherians possess mammary glands, some male marsupials do not.

 The skeletal system of mammals possesses unique features that differentiate them from other vertebrates.
 Most mammals have heterodont teeth, meaning they have different types and shapes of teeth that allow them to feed on different kinds of foods.
 These different types of teeth include the incisors, the canines, premolars, and molars.
 The first two types are for cutting and tearing, whereas the latter two types are for crushing and grinding.
 Different groups have different proportions of each type, depending on their diet.
 Most mammals are also diphyodonts, meaning they have two sets of teeth in their lifetime: deciduous or “baby” teeth, and permanent teeth.
 In other vertebrates, the teeth can be replaced throughout life.